solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ##### Azure Cloud Shell

 The Azure Cloud Shell provides Bash and PowerShell environments for managing Azure resources imperatively.
-It also includes common development tools, like Visual Studio Code, and files are persisted in an Azure Files share.
+It also includes standard development tools, like Visual Studio Code, and files are persisted in an Azure Files share.